 This ADSN series will explore the report released by the Australian Academy of Science on ‘Advancing data-intensive research in Australia’.

 In October 2021, the Australian Academy of Science released the report.
 It identifies opportunities to advance data-intensive research in Australia by aligning research policy, research infrastructure, skills and education, and recognising data science as a distinct scientific discipline.

 The report was funded by the Australian Research Council under the Learned Academies Special Projects scheme.

-As a follow-up to the report, the ADSN is holding a series of six workshops in 2022 for its members to explore the report and what it means for the ADSN and its member organisations.
+As a follow-up to the report, the ADSN held a series of workshops in 2022 for its members to explore the report and what it means for the ADSN and its member organisations.

 Workshop #4: 19 August 2022

-This workshop will explore the just-released reports from the ARDC, the Australian Council of Learned Academies (ACOLA) and the five Learned Academies to help build a more coherent data policy and uplift our national data capabilities for researchers.
+This workshop explored the recently released reports from the ARDC, the Australian Council of Learned Academies (ACOLA) and the five Learned Academies to help build a more coherent data policy and uplift our national data capabilities for researchers.

 In this third workshop in this series, we explored the recommendation that Data Science should be a scientific discipline in its own right, with guests:

 - Dr Kate Devitt: Chief Scientist of Trusted Autonomous Systems Defence Cooperative Research Centre (TAS-DCRC)